Tag Archives: Living By Faith

 WALKING BY FAITH TO SEE GOD’S POWER

 As my car was sputtering down the road, barely moving at the speed of twenty-something miles per hour, I felt unsafe driving.
 My car was an old Honda, nearly twenty years old.
 It had been acting strangely for weeks.
 I must have looked crazy as my car jerked down the street while I passionately proclaimed to God my hopes for Him to rescue me.
-With an assurance in my voice I loudly said, “Jesus, You stated in Your Scriptures that all things work together for good for those who love You and are called according to Your purposes.
+With an assurance in my voice, I loudly said, “Jesus, You stated in Your Scriptures that all things work together for good for those who love You and are called according to Your purposes.
 Well, I need a car.
 So I am expecting You to work this out for my good and provide another car for me.”
-As those words rolled off my lips, peace fell all over me and I knew everything would be okay.
+As those words rolled off my lips, peace fell all over me, and I knew everything would be okay.

 Just weeks before my car had started giving me trouble, I’d written a prayer to the Lord professing that I didn’t want to ever doubt Him again.
 I know that sounds courageous.
 But I’m not really all that brave.
 I was simply ready to walk in faith moment-by-moment and see God’s power working in my life in a greater way.
-For a number of years I’d been following Christ at all costs.
-During that season, the Lord was taking me to the place of knowing that every good thing in life would be provided by God if I followed Him wholeheartedly and would really, really trust Him.
+For years, I’d been following Christ at all costs, and it’s not easy to do.

 Doubt and self-pity open the door for disappointments.
 Faith opens the door for the impossible to be unleashed in our lives.
 The words in Mark 11:22-25 say: “Have faith in God,” Jesus answered.
 “Truly I tell you, if anyone says to this mountain, ‘Go, throw yourself into the sea,’ and does not doubt in their heart but believes that what they say will happen, it will be done for them.
-Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.”
+Therefore, I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.”

 Are you in need of a miracle?
 Being in need is the perfect position to see God’s power.
 It’s not until we let go of things, surrender everything to Christ, and release it all into His hands, that we see His power working abundantly.